stefanvangastel/CakePHP-Cakedesktop/README.md

  * MySQL datasource for current webapplication (More datasource support comming)
  * Plugin assets are included

-The packaged application is running a Mongoose webserver, PHP 5.4 and uses Chrome to view the app.
-(Read more about this on the phpdesktop website).
-Currently using the 5.4 variant to keep Windows XP compatible.
+The packaged application is running a Mongoose webserver, PHP 5.4 and uses Chromium (Chromium Emebeded Framework) to view the app.
+Read more about this on the phpdesktop website.
+Currently using the 5.4 version to keep Windows XP compatible.

 <a name="installation"/>
 ## Installation and Setup